-In respect of any non-current assets associated with schools the Council has determined that Community schools and Community Special schools should be on balance sheet but that Voluntary Aided schools, Voluntary Controlled schools, Foundation schools and Academy schools should not.
+In respect of any non-current assets associated with schools the Council has determined that Community schools, Community Special schools and Foundation schools should be on balance sheet, but that Voluntary Aided schools, Voluntary Controlled schools, and Academy schools should not.
 Voluntary Aided schools and Voluntary Controlled schools non-current assets are not included as ownership and control of the assets lies with the diocese.
-Non-current assets relating to schools that gain Academy status or become a Foundation school are derecognised from the Council's balance sheet when the contract is complete and signed and the specific assets have been handed over / transferred.
+Non-current assets relating to schools that gain Academy status are derecognised from the Council's balance sheet when the contract is complete and signed and the specific assets have been handed over / transferred.